yzernik/guides/ubuntu/thundroid_full.md

 $ command            This is a single-line command to enter (without the $)
                      and confirm with the enter key

-No prefix            This is either an output of the command above
+No prefix or         This is either an output of the command above
-                     or something you can copy/paste into a file
+>                    or something you can copy/paste into a file
 ```

 * **Auto-complete commands**: When you enter commands, you can use the `Tab` key for auto-completion, eg. for commands, directories or filenames.
 * **Command history**: by pressing ⬆️ and ⬇️ on your keyboard, you can recall your previously entered commands.
-* **Common Linux commands**: For a very selective reference list of Linux commands, please refer to the [FAQ](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_faq.md) page.
-* **Use admin privileges**: Our regular user has no admin privileges.
+* **Use admin privileges**: Our users has no admin privileges.
 If a command needs to edit the system configuration, we need to use the `sudo` ("superuser do") command as prefix.
 Instead of editing a system file with `nano /etc/fstab`, we use `sudo nano /etc/fstab`.
-   For security reasons, the user "bitcoin" cannot use the `sudo` command.
 * **Using the Nano text editor**: We use the Nano editor  to create new text files or edit existing ones.
 It's not complicated,  but to save and exit is not intuitive.
   * Save: hit `Ctrl-O` (for Output), confirm the filename, and hit the `Enter` key
   * Exit: hit `Ctrl-X`
 * **Copy / Paste**: If you are using Windows and the PuTTY SSH client, you can copy text from the shell by selecting it with your  mouse (no need to click anything), and paste stuff at the cursor  position with a right-click anywhere in the ssh window.

 ### Connecting to Thundroid